Last Modified: 8 June 2026

 (b) the Client's use of the Services or Documentation in a manner contrary to the instructions given to the Client by the Supplier or outside the scope of this Agreement; or

-(c) the Client's use of the Services or Documentation after notice of the alleged or actual infringement from the Supplier or any appropriate authority.
+(c) the Client's use of the Services or Documentation after notice of the alleged or actual infringement from the Supplier or any appropriate authority; or

 12.5 The foregoing and clause 13.3(b) state the Client's sole and exclusive rights and remedies, and the Supplier's (including the Supplier's employees', agents' and sub-contractors') entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.